-- Densah® Burs and Short Densah® Burs are indicated for use to prepare osteotomies for dental implant placement in the maxilla or the mandible. - 2.
-The Tapered Densah® Pilot Drill and the Short Tapered Densah® Pilot Drill are used to create the initial osteotomy in bone for dental implant placement and monitor the drilling depth. - 3.
+- Densah[®] Burs and Short Densah[®] Burs are indicated for use to prepare osteotomies for dental implant placement in the mandible or maxilla. - 2.
+The Tapered Densah[®] Pilot Drill and the Short Tapered Densah[®] Pilot Drill are used to create the initial hole in bone to prepare an osteotomy for dental implant placement and monitor the drilling depth. - 3.
 The Parallel Pin is for use as a paralleling guide with the Densah® Burs. - 4.
-The Universal Bur Holder is a holder for the Densah® Burs, Short Densah® Burs, Tapered Densah® Pilot Drill, Short Tapered Densah® Pilot Drill, and Parallel Pins.
+The Universal Bur Holder is a holder for the Densah[®] Burs, Short Densah[®] Burs, Tapered Densah[®] Pilot Drill, Short Tapered Densah[®] Pilot Drill, and Parallel Pins.